 The coronavirus which causes COVID-19 enters cells via receptors in humans known as ACE2 and it is known that all apes including chimpanzees, bonobos, gorillas and orangutans and all African and Asian monkeys possess these same ACE2 receptors.
-We therefore have to assume that all orangutan and other Great Apes are highly susceptible.
+We, therefore, have to assume that all orangutan and other Great Apes are highly susceptible.

 Are orangutan rescue centres closed?

-Yes, currently all the rescue and rehabilitation centres are closed to the public and volunteers.
+Yes, currently almost all the rescue and rehabilitation centres are closed to the public and volunteers.
 Field research has stopped and most organisations are restricting their monitoring teams to essential efforts only.
 All the centres are taking rigorous precautions to protect both staff and the orangutan, minimising workers and stopping routine handling, non-urgent health checks etc. There is great concern that the virus might cause serious illness and deaths if it enters the already critically endangered orangutan population.